-The government estimates that roughly 31% of the American workforce are independent contractors.
-Meanwhile, Intuit did a study saying that 40% of the American workforce, or ~60 million people will be freelancers, contractors and temp works by 2020.
-Finally, six million Americans are choosing to work part time, according to the U.S. Bureau of Labor Statistics this year.
+The government estimates that roughly 31% of the American workforce are independent contractors / freelancers.
+Meanwhile, Intuit did a study several years ago saying that 40% of the American workforce, or ~60 million people will be freelancers, contractors and temp works by 2020.
+Well, it's 2023 now and more people want to know how to be a rockstar independent contractor or freelancer than ever before thanks to the global pandemic!

 79% of independent contractors say they are happier working on their own.
 This is according to the 2019 edition of the State of Independence report from MBO Partners, a business services company focussing on the self-employed.

-As someone who unexpectedly consulted for the financial technology industry over the past seven years thanks to my site, I strongly believe independent contractors will overtake full-time employment in the near future.
+As someone who unexpectedly consulted for the financial technology industry over the past ten years thanks to my site, I strongly believe independent contractors will overtake full-time employment in the near future.
 Furthermore, you can actually make a lot more money as a freelancer than a full-time employee if you pack your schedule.

 Freedom to choose is probably the most desirable benefit of contracting.
 You are more nimble to choose work that interests and matters to you most.
 Whereas if you have a full-time job, chances are that you're stuck doing the same old thing over and over again until you bang your forehead bloody.
 Of course your ability to choose is limited by your ability to produce.
 However, if you develop a long enough contracting career, you'll have plenty of new opportunities.